Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project features a bespoke WordPress website developed for Alpine Cottage Bed and Breakfast, crafted to highlight their cozy accommodations and exceptional hospitality with an elegant and intuitive design.
+This project showcases a custom-built WordPress website for Alpine Cottage Bed & Breakfast, designed to beautifully present their warm accommodations and outstanding hospitality through a refined and user-friendly layout.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)